- Hogg, Shain & Scheck wins the International Finance Awards 2016

-Although a Non-Profit organization (NPO) may be thought to be the same as a charitable organization there are significant differences.
+Although a Not-for-Profit organization (NPO) may be thought to be the same as a charitable organization there are significant differences.

 A NPO can either be incorporated or not incorporated.
 A NPO is a club, society, or association that is not a charity.
 It is organized and operated solely for: